-Adopted by 178 nations at the United Nations Conference on Environment and Development, Rio de Janeiro, June 1992 he TAI global network works to hold national governments accountable for their Principle 10 commitments by conducting independent assessments of the law and practice supporting access to information, public participation, and access to justice.
+The TAI global network works to hold national governments accountable for their Principle 10 commitments by conducting independent assessments of the law and practice supporting access to information, public participation, and access to justice.

 At the heart of TAI research, including independent assessments conducted by national CSO coalitions, is the endeavour to pinpoint strengths and weaknesses in environmental governance in their countries and identify opportunities to make positive changes and conduct advocacy work based on the assessment data.
 Typically, a national coalition brings together organisations with expertise in research, law, advocacy, communications, human rights, and a variety of specific environmental issues.
 Based on an internationally recognised assessment framework of case studies and indicators, TAI coalition members can evaluate both laws on the books and government practices on the ground and use these law-practice gap findings to make recommendations, prioritise reforms and allow domestic CSOs to work with their government to improve access.